ThomasStolt/Junior-Stair-Light-Project/README.md

 # Junior-Stair-Light-Project

 This is a smaller/easier/cheaper version of my NeoPixel Stair Light Project.
-The basic idea is to use a bunch of cheap 12V LEDs stripes, two sensors and an Arduino Nano and animate those LED stripes if a person is walking up or down the stairs.
+The basic idea is to use a bunch of cheap 12V LEDs stripes attached to your indoor stairs, two IR sensors and an Arduino Nano and animate those LED stripes if a person is walking up or down the stairs.

 I created this for a friend of mine.
 He went out on the internet and bought sets of LED stripes (originally thought for cars, 12V) and mounted them under the stairs.
 I then went ahead and created this little project around it, giving it some more fun.